reflex-dev/reflex-web/docs/state/vars.md

     return rx.vstack(
         # Using a var operation to concatenate a string with a var.
         rx.heading("I just bought a bunch of " + VarSelectState.selected),
+        # Using an f-string to interpolate a var.
+        rx.text(f"{VarSelectState.selected} is going to the moon!"),
         rx.select(
             coins,
             value=VarSelectState.selected,